Miniature Bull Terriers

 HISTORY:

-In 1938, Colonel Glyn founded the Miniature Bull Terrier Club in England, and in 1939 the English Kennel Club recognized the Miniature Bull Terrier as its own unique breed.
-In 1963, the Miniature Bull Terrier became eligible to show with the AKC in the Miscellaneous Group.
-The Miniature Bull Terrier Club of America (MBTCA) was established in 1966; it would go on to become the parent club to the breed with the AKC.
-In 1991, the Miniature Bull Terrier was fully accepted into the AKC’s Terrier Group.
-The Miniature Bull Terrier is currently ranked 130th out of 167 breeds on the AKC’s 2010 most popular dog breeds list.
+In 1938, Colonel Glyn founded the Miniature Bull Terrier Club in England, and the breed was officially recognized by the English Kennel Club as a unique breed in 1939.
+The Miniature Bull Terrier made its way to the AKC in 1963, initially eligible to show in the Miscellaneous Group.
+In 1966, the Miniature Bull Terrier Club of America (MBTCA) was established and would later become the breed’s parent club with the AKC.
+The breed gained full acceptance into the AKC’s Terrier Group in 1991.
+By 2010, the Miniature Bull Terrier was ranked 130th out of 167 breeds on the AKC’s list of most popular dog breeds.

 APPEARANCE: